Relativistic Langevin Equation derived from a particle-bath Lagrangian: Abstract

 \section{Abstract}

 We show how a relativistic Langevin equation can be derived from a Lorentz-covariant version of the Caldeira-Leggett particle-bath Lagrangian.
-In one of its limits, we identify the obtained equation with the Langevin equation used in contemporary extensions of statistical mechanics to the near-light-speed motion of a Brownian particle in non-relativistic dissipative fluids.
-The proposed framework provides a more rigorous and first-principles form of the Langevin equation often quoted or postulated as ansatz in previous works.
-We then refine the aforementioned results by considering more terms in the particle-bath coupling, which improves the precision of the approximation for fully relativistic settings where not only the tagged particle but also the thermal bath motion is relativistic.
+In one of its limits, we identify the obtained equation with the Langevin equation used in contemporary extensions of statistical mechanics to the near-light-speed motion of a tagged particle in non-relativistic dissipative fluids.
+The proposed framework provides a more rigorous and first-principles form of the weakly-relativistic and partially-relativistic Langevin equations often quoted or postulated as ansatz in previous works.
+We then refine the aforementioned results to obtain a generalized Langevin equation valid for the case of both fully-relativistic particle and bath, using an analytical approximation obtained from numerics where the Fourier modes of the bath are systematically replaced with covariant plane-wave forms with a length-scale relativistic correction that depends on the space-time trajectory in a parabolic way.
 We discuss the implications of the apparent breaking of space-time translation and parity invariance, showing that these effects are not necessarily in contradiction with the assumptions of statistical mechanics.
-The intrinsically non-Markovian character of the fully relativistic generalized Langevin equation derived here, and of the associated fluctuation-dissipation theorem, is also discussed.
+The intrinsically non-Markovian character of the fully relativistic generalised Langevin equation derived here, and of the associated fluctuation-dissipation theorem, is also discussed.